hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 as hardware-security modules.

-# Conventions and Definitions

-## Specific Terminology in the Context of Stateful HBS
+# Specific Terminology in the Context of Stateful HBS

-In this subsection we specify certain notions which are important in the context of Stateful HBS.
+In this section we specify certain notions which are important in the context of Stateful HBS.

-### Private Key Components
+## Private Key Components

 private key
 : the static, long-lived secret(s) from which OTS private keys are derived.